AlBaker/clj-sparql/README.md

       INSERT { <http://example/egbook> dc:title  \"This is an example title8\" } WHERE {}")
     => nil

-The ratoinale for returning nil from the update function is the underlying Apache Jena handling, and in fact the update request execute method is the last expression in the function.
+The rational for returning nil from the update function is the underlying Apache Jena handling, and in fact the update request execute method is the last expression in the function.

 ## TODO